epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 expression: "POLYGON("+join(array(C1min, C2min, C1min, C2max, C1max, C2Max, C1max, C2min), ",")+")"
 * You also need to edit the column definition.
 Click the Display column metadata icon; on rows box5 and box6, type in the field xtype: adql:REGION

-* These bounding boxes can be displayed in TOPCAT using SkyPlot window, e.g. with a polygonal form or a quadrilateral layer (see another tutorial)
+* These bounding boxes can be displayed in TOPCAT using SkyPlot window, e.g. with a polygonal form or a quadrilateral layer (see another tutorial).
+They provide a reasonably accurate estimate of the session footprints, at least outside the polar areas and after the final orbit is reached.

 <img src="img/img2.png" width="600">

-* The HRSC service provides the s_region parameter, with the contour sampled at high enough resolution to actually represent the image footprints
+* In the HRSC service, the s_region parameter contains contours sampled at high enough resolution to actually represent the image footprints.

 ### 3- Search HRSC images overlapping one cube
 * We'll use a specific 2D search function which is only implemented in the TAP protocol (not in the tools)